 Dates for your Diary:

-Our first topic of "Ourselves" helped us to learn all about our bodies, what they look like both inside and out and we explored our 5 senses with lots of fun activities.
+Our first topic of "Ourselves" helped us to learn all about our bodies, what they look like both inside and out and we explored our 5 senses with lots of fun interactive activities.
 We learnt about our skeletons by reading the story 'Funnybones' and the different parts of our bodies by looking at a non-fiction book called 'All about me'.
-We also learnt about how we grow and change and what we will look like as we grow older.
-Molly, a 3 week old baby came in to visit us, so we could compare the things she could do, to the things we can do.
-We finished the topic off with a fantastic day out at Underwater Street where we explored our bodies further with lots of interactive activities and found out about keeping healthy.
+We also learnt about how we grow and change and what we will look like as we grow older when we read the story "The Elephant and the Bad Baby".

 During our 'Colours' topic we listened to the story of 'Elmer' which helped us to understand that it is ok to be different.
 We found out what happens when we mix colours and made repeating patterns with colours and shapes.
-We even had our own Elmer Day were we dressed up in lots of different colours and celebrated diversity.
+We even had our own Elmer Day where we dressed up in lots of different colours and celebrated diversity.
 The story of 'The Rainbow Fish' taught us the importance of friendship and learning to share with one another and we had great fun making our own yummy Rainbow Fish biscuits.